Oakland Mall

-Oakland Mall is an enclosed super-regional shopping mall located in the city of Troy, Michigan, a suburb of Detroit.
+Oakland Mall is an enclosed super-regional shopping mall in Troy, Michigan.
 It is located in the northwest corner of the intersection of 14 Mile and John R. roads, adjacent to Interstate 75 (Chrysler Freeway).
 The mall features 116 stores, including a food court, plus several big-box stores on the periphery.
 The mall has 1500000 sqft.
-The anchor stores are Macy's, JCPenney, Dick's Sporting Goods, At Home, and Hobby Lobby.
+It is anchored by JCPenney, Dick's Sporting Goods, At Home, Slime Studio, and Hobby Lobby.

 History

 The first store to open at the site of the Oakland Mall was Sears, which opened in 1965.
 In 1968, the mall itself opened, featuring Hudson's as another anchor.
 Also included was an S. S. Kresge dime store.
 In 1979 an expansion added a two-story wing anchored by JCPenney.